aws-samples/amazon-api-gateway-header-based-versioning/README.md

 ### Cleaning up
 ---------------

-Run the following command to clean up the resources provisioned as part of the solution:
+To clean up the resources provisioned as part of the solution:

+1. Run following command to delete the deployed application:

 ```bash
 sam delete
 ```

-Then go to the [Cloud9 web console](https://console.aws.amazon.com/cloud9/home?region=us-east-1).
-Select the environment you created and select "Delete" button.
+2. Go to the AWS [Cloud9 web console](https://console.aws.amazon.com/cloud9/home?region=us-east-1).
+Select the environment you created then choose Delete.

 ---------------
 ### Conclusion